freetom/CheaPhone-Server/README.md

 # CheaPhone-Server
 Server for the CheaPhone android application

+Cheaphone is also called BestOffer [original name] especially in the comments in code.

 Designed to work with GNU/Linux but I think could be easily adapted to Windows

 Copyright 2014 Bortoli Tomas